 NA The organization provides Diagnosis, Assessment, and Referral Services only.

-Interpretation: Outpatient withdrawal management programs include a range of therapies (e.g., cognitive, behavioral, medical, and mental health therapies), provided to persons served on an individual or group basis.
+Interpretation: Outpatient withdrawal management programs include a range of therapies (e.g., cognitive, behavioral, medical, and mental health therapies), provided to people on an individual or group basis.
 Services aim to enhance the person's understanding of addiction, manage their withdrawal symptoms, and connect them with an appropriate level of care for ongoing substance use treatment.
-The delivery of services will vary and depends on the assessed needs of the person and his or her treatment progress.
+The delivery of services will vary and depends on the assessed needs of the person, their preferences, and their treatment progress.

-Examples: Organizational self-assessments can help evaluate the extent to which organizations’ policies and practices are trauma-informed, as well as identify strengths and barriers in regards to trauma-informed service delivery and provision.
+Examples: Organizational self-assessments can help evaluate the extent to which an organizations’ policies and practices are trauma-informed, as well as identify strengths and barriers in regards to trauma-informed service delivery and provision.
 For example, organizations can evaluate staff training and professional development opportunities and review supervision ratios to assess whether personnel are trained and supported on trauma-informed care practices.